maciek252/DroneELT/README.md

 ##LEDs

-LEDs are used for signalling the current state of the device:
+LEDs are used for signalling the current state of the device with respect to MAVlink and/or NMEA data received:

 * OFF - no data, drone not started (detected from data)
 * 1 flash (flash means LED ON, otherwise OFF) - receiving data (MAVLINK or NMEA), no valid gps fix